coolsoftwaretyler/shaleen-title/contact.md

 title: Contact Me

 ---
 Thank you for your interest in connecting with me.
-The most direct way to dialogue with me is to become a [patron](https://www.patreon.com/parabolacenter) of [Parabola Center](http://www.parabolacenter.com) in order to access our private Discord server.
+The most direct way to dialogue with me is to become a [patron](https://www.patreon.com/parabolacenter) of [Parabola Center](http://www.parabolacenter.com) and access our private Discord server.

 You can also connect with me on [Instagram](https://www.instagram.com/shaleentitle/) and [Twitter](https://twitter.com/shaleentitle), or if you want to only see important work-related posts, [LinkedIn](https://www.linkedin.com/in/shaleentitle).